Shlackka/guess-the-god/README.md

   - [Content](#content)
   - [Media](#media)

 ## User Experience (UX)

+  - ### Expectation
+    - **Clear Instructions**: Users look for clear and concise instructions on how to play the game.

+    - **Simple Navigation**: Navigation of the game is simple and intuitive.

+    - **Feedback**: Users expect and receive immediate feedback from each and every action performed whilst playing the game.

+    - **Educational**: Users receive new and interesting pieces of information upon playing the game.

+    - **Responsive Design**: Whether playing on mobile or desktop the game works well and as expected on both.

   - ### User Journey
     - **Landing Page**: Users are welcomed with a nicely styled door which upon clicking the button in the centre of the screen will open to the main menu.